Aller au contenu principal

 What students say

-"It's the first resource I have actually finished."
+"It's the first resource I've actually finished."

 - David, finished his workbook in June

 The fifteen-minute format changes everything.
 I never had to wonder what to do or where to start.
-I open it, I do the exercise, I close it, and I move on with my day.
+I open it, I do the exercise, I close it, and I get on with my day.
 Three months in, I can clearly see the difference in the way I write my messages.

 SA